yash02896/world-chain/world-chain-builder/docs/pbh_architecture.md

 Transaction ordering occurs in the payload builder which is responsible for building a new block in response to a fork choice update (FCU) message from the `op-node`.
 Note that transaction ordering within the payload builder is not enforced at the protocol level.
 A block builder can construct a valid block with any combination of pending transactions, in any order.
 Eventually though, it may be possible to enforce ordering at a protocol level through the derivation pipeline.
 Currently, there is an experimental spec [outlining a transaction ordering policy](https://github.com/ethereum-optimism/specs/blob/feat/tx-ordering-policy/specs/experimental/tx-ordering-policy.md#transaction-ordering-policy-1) for OP Stack chains.

-To enable external block production on World Chain, [alternative approach designed by Flashbots](https://github.com/ethereum-optimism/design-docs/blob/main/protocol/external-block-production.md) that uses a sidecar architecture to orchestrate external block production for OP stack chains. //TODO: benefits
+## Block Production on World Chain
+To enable PBH for verified users on World Chain, an external block builder has been developed that prioritizes transactions with a valid World ID proof (For more information on what PBH transactions are, check out the [Lifecycle of a PBH Transaction docs](./pbh_tx_lifecycle.md)).
+World Chain uses [rollup-boost](https://github.com/flashbots/rollup-boost), a OP stack "sidecar" service that orchestrates block production between external block builders and the OP stack sequencer.

 ![World Chain Builder Architecture](../../assets/pbh-op-stack.png)

-In this design, a sidecar service sits between the consensus and execution clients within the sequencer.
-Whenever the sequencer needs a new block to be built, `op-node` will send a Fork Choice Update (FCU) notification to the sidecar, which will multiplex the FCU to the sequencer's execution client as well as any external builders.
+ In this design, whenever the sequencer needs a new block to be built, `op-node` will send a Fork Choice Update (FCU) notification to the sidecar, which will multiplex the FCU to the sequencer's execution client as well as any external builders.
 Shortly after, `op-node` will send a `getPayload` request to the sidecar, which will forward the request to all builders as well as the sequencer's execution client.
 Each of the payload builders will send a built block back to the sidecar, forwarding the best block back to `op-node`.

 For more information on PBS within the OP stack, check out the [design docs for external block production](https://github.com/ethereum-optimism/design-docs/blob/main/protocol/external-block-production.md) as well as the [rollup-boost repo from Flashbots](https://github.com/flashbots/rollup-boost).